If you ever visit Scotland I would imagine that you will make a point of experiencing the mighty capital that is called Edinburgh.

 I’m not usually much of a city person, but Edinburgh has a special feel about it.
 It has a great mix of history, architecture, old and new, hills and open green spaces.
 I’ve only visited the capital a handful of times, so I was really excited to be going to a Scottish event called Scotcon at the Edinburgh Corn Exchange on Sunday 4 September 2016.

 Scotcon was Scotland’s first ever Con of its kind.
 It was similar to a Comic Con, but celebrating everything Scottish.

 Part of this celebration was meeting some of the actors from the TV series Outlander.
-I’m a huge fan of the show, more than I care to admit.
-I was totally hooked after the first episode!
+I’m a huge fan of the show and was totally hooked after the first episode!
 Series one and most of Series two is filmed in Scotland.
 I love this.
 The series has been a huge boost to Scottish tourism with people from all over the world visiting the filming locations.
 I’ve visited many new places too.
 Check out Visit Scotland’s website for more details.

 I’d never been to anything like this before.
-I love Scotland so this was something I felt I shouldn’t miss.
-So I booked well in advance.
+I love Scotland, so this was something I felt I shouldn’t miss and booked well in advance.
 The tickets were expensive, I couldn’t really afford it, but as it was a charity event I felt I was contributing to worthy causes.

 Travelling to Edinburgh

 We travelled by train from Kilmarnock to Glasgow Central, then Glasgow Queen Street to Edinburgh Park Station.